Dog Fence Planning Guide

 7. Test your dog fence receiver collar making sure it works on the line.
 If the system functions, proceed to tacking or burying the dog fence wire.

 For those who want containment but don't want the effort of installing an in-ground fence a final option exists.
 Wireless dog fence systems are a fantastic option but are limited in application and layout and only work well in certain instances.
 The dog fence collars are much larger than the traditional wired systems so they are only recommended for dogs between 8-200 pounds.
 You are also limited to the type of installation you do with a wireless fence.
-This type of installtion and most systems do not allow you to customize the boundaries like you could with a wired system.
+This type of installation and most systems do not allow you to customize the boundaries like you could with a wired system.
 Wireless fences are also limited with geographic locations, and normally only work well on flat layouts with little or no trees.
 Large trees can cause interference with the signal out put.
-Some obvious advantages of a wireless system are very little installation time, portability, and can be taken on trips or with you when you move.
+Some obvious advantages of a wireless system are very little installation time, portability and can be taken on trips or with you when you move.
 Wireless fence systems are hit or miss and work great in most cases, but all and all are still much lower quality than traditional underground dog fence systems.
-In general, wireless pet fence systems have two components a base unit or dog fence transmitter which emmits the signal field and a dog fence receiver collar which receives the signal field.
+In general, wireless pet fence systems have two components a base unit or dog fence transmitter which emits the signal field and a dog fence receiver collar which receives the signal field.
 The transmitter must be placed inside your home and radiates a signal field up to a 180 foot diameter in and a up to a 90 foot radius in every direction of where the transmitter is placed in your home.

 Wireless Electric Dog Fence Systems